-To reiterate, the Delaware state courts relied on two Delaware Supreme Court decisions - Aricidiacono and Ira Brown - when denying Petitioner's argument that the failure to disclose the OCME misconduct rendered his guilty plea involuntary.
+To reiterate, the Delaware state courts relied on several prior state court decisions - and explicitly cited Aricidiacono and Ira Brown - when denying Petitioner's argument that the failure to disclose the OCME misconduct rendered his guilty plea involuntary.
 In Aricidiacono, the Delaware Supreme Court held that "the poor evidence-handling practices at the OCME, however regrettable," did not entitle defendants who had freely admitted their guilt when pleading guilty to relief under Rule 61.
 See Aricidiacono, 125 A.3d at 678-79.
 The Aricidiacono Court found that, even if it were assumed that the conduct at the OCME amounted to egregious government misconduct, "this conduct did not materially affect any of the pleas."
 Id. at 680 n.24.
-Consistent with Aricidiacono, and as noted by Petitioner, the Delaware Supreme Court found in Ira Brown that "[t]here is no evidence to suggest that OCME employees tampered with drug evidence by adding known controlled substances they received for testing" or that they had "planted" evidence.
-See Ira Brown, 108 A.3d at 1204-05.
-By relying on Ira Brown and Aricidiacono, the Delaware state courts in Petitioner's case implicitly adopted the same factual determination that Petitioner's case was not affected by the overall evidence mishandling at the OCME.
+Consistent with Aricidiacono, and as noted by Petitioner, the Delaware Supreme Court found in Ira Brown, "There is no evidence to suggest that OCME employees tampered with drug evidence by adding known controlled substances they received for testing" or that they had determination that Petitioner's case was not affected by the overall evidence mishandling at the